 Technical Requirements

-A desktop computer, laptop, or tablet (the larger the screen the better) equipped with videocamera (no cell phones, please).
-Internal computer sound systems are notoriously poor at reliably transmitting singing.
-Excellent external microphones are readily available and reasonably priced.
-Ask for recommendations.
+A desktop computer, laptop, or tablet (the larger the screen the better) equipped with videocamera and microphone (no cell phones, please).
 Reliable access to high-speed internet is a must.
-Students are responsible for having working technology.
+Student is responsible for working technology.

 Tuition